trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 The ISM format includes (corner) nodes and element connectivity, with additional edge interpolation data to define high order boundary information.
-It can define either 2D Quad elements or 3D Hex elements, however at the present time there is no header to define what the element type is.
-Rather, that is inferred from the number of nodes that define the corners.
+It can define either 2D Quad elements or 3D Hex elements; however, at the present time, there is no header to define the element type.
+Rather, that information is inferred from the number of nodes that define the corners.

 The top level view of the ISM file format is